adamisarobot/adam4ever.com/README.md

 ## In Progress

+- [ ] Images for the blog pages / image storage
 - [ ] Cloudflare Serverless functions to poll data
   - [x] Hardcover
   - [ ] TMDB
   - [ ] Blue Sly
   - [ ] Spotify
-- [ ] Storage in Cloudflare D1
 - [ ] Refactor API routes in FE to use feed.

 ## To Dos

-- [ ] Images for the blog pages / affordable image storage
 - [ ] Weather API?
 - [ ] Joke API?
 - [ ] Animated gifs?